What does "You have a good example in the Prophet" mean?

 "There has been a good example (uswatun hasana / أُسْوَةٌ حَسَنَة) set for you by Ibrahim and those with him..."
 (Qur'an 60:4)

 Since Prophet Ibrahim was the same "uswatun hasana / أُسْوَةٌ حَسَنَة", and it does not mean his habits and personal attributes - rather his faith, we thus see that indeed we have the correct understanding of "uswatun hasana / أُسْوَةٌ حَسَنَة" as applicable to Prophet Muhammad, since the same words are used to describe both of them.

 The common definitions and ideas of how to be a good Muslim really trivialises the true religion.
 It drifts people away from the the real prophetic and Quranic message of what it means to be a true believer - that is to submit to Allah and understand His true greatness while comprehending the Qur'an.
-Engrossed in worrying about changing personal habits and lifestyles, individuals loose the vision and wisdom needed to read and understand the Qur'an and becoming submitted servants to Allah.
-Religion becomes a way of nostalgic living rather than based on awe of Allah or the Qur'an.
+Engrossed in worrying about changing personal habits and lifestyles, individuals lose the vision and wisdom needed to read and understand the Qur'an and becoming submitted servants to Allah.
+Religion becomes a way of nostalgic living rather than being based on awe of Allah and the Qur'an.